therabidbanana/therabidbanana.github.com/resources/pages/gamedev/resources.markdown

   [Coding for Beginners on Amazon](https://www.amazon.com/Coding-Beginners-Scratch-Rosie-Dickins/dp/1474975097)

-* Leopard JS - convert Scratch .sb3 to web format: <https://leopardjs.com/>
+* Leopard JS - convert Scratch .sb3 to web format, more focused on readable/hackable code generation: <https://leopardjs.com/>
+* TurboWarp Packager - convert Scratch .sb3 to web, with emphasis on performance and completeness - html is difficult to hack afterward, but experience is closer to what you see in Scratch: <https://packager.turbowarp.org/>

 ## Lua